Models and Configuration

 ”No language models found” Error

-• GitHub Copilot extension is not installed in VS Code
+• GitHub Copilot is not installed and no custom model is configured

-Solution: Install GitHub Copilot and activate a subscription, or DBCode will automatically fall back to its hosted model (no action needed).
+Solution: Configure a Custom Provider, install GitHub Copilot, or DBCode will fall back to its hosted model automatically.

 Model Selection Dialog Keeps Appearing